 Genesys Info Mart 8.x default functionality does not include aggregation.

-Instead, Genesys provides aggregation software called Reporting and Analytics Aggregation (RAA), which you can use with the Genesys historical reporting presentation layer—Genesys CX Insights (GCXI) or Genesys Interactive Insights (GI2)—or with other downstream reporting applications to generate end-user reports.
+Instead, Genesys provides aggregation software called Reporting and Analytics Aggregation (RAA), which you can use with the Genesys historical reporting presentation layer—Genesys CX Insights (GCXI)—or with other downstream reporting applications to generate end-user reports.
 The aggregation layer is installed on top of Genesys Info Mart, which hosts the aggregation process.

 Genesys Info Mart 8.x supports high availability (HA) of Configuration, Voice, Multimedia, and Outbound Contact details.

 Genesys Info Mart 8.x does not require special configuration to identify primary and secondary IDB data sources.
 Instead, Genesys Info Mart relies on session-control information that is provided by redundant Interaction Concentrator 8.x applications in IDBs.
 The extraction job evaluates all redundant IDBs and extracts data from the IDB that is the best source for Configuration, Voice, Multimedia, or Outbound Contact details for a particular timespan.
 For more information about HA in Genesys Info Mart 8.x, see the High Availability chapter in the Genesys Info Mart 8.1 Deployment Guide.